eb3095/hue-sync/README.md

 # hue-sync
-Single Hue LED Strip color syncing for PC.
+Hue LED Strip color syncing for PC.

 # Description
 This can be used to sync one "Hue Lamp" to a PC screen for color syncing.
 Theres a few